𝐇𝐢𝐠𝐡 𝐀𝐧𝐝 𝐄𝐱𝐚𝐥𝐭𝐞𝐝 𝐒𝐭𝐚𝐭𝐮𝐬 𝐨𝐟 𝐖𝐨𝐦𝐚𝐧 𝐈𝐧 𝐈𝐬𝐥𝐚𝐦

 Mohamad Mostafa Nassar

-Remove your Misconception about Status of Women In Islam
+Remove your Misconception about the Status of Women In Islam

 Allah has created every living being in pairs, male and female (51:49).